-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status 2.25 12/11/2019 There is currently only one barge landing for the Central Corridor at Bouldin Island and one barge landing for the Eastern Corridor at Lower Roberts Island.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 2.25 12/11/2019 Anna Swenson Barges: Size, docking areas, bridges impact, how many barge trips per day, how many docks for barges?
+There is currently only one barge landing for the Central Corridor at Bouldin Island and one barge landing for the Eastern Corridor at Lower Roberts Island.
 Each barge landing would be approximately 1,200 feet long along the bank of the river or slough and would be constructed into the existing levee to minimize extension into the waterway.
 The number of barge trips per day would depend upon the goods to be barged and the source location (e.g., Port of Stockton, Port of West Sacramento, Port of Antioch).
-Barges: Size, docking areas, bridges impact, how many barge Anna Swenson trips per day, how many docks for barges?
-Jim Lorenzen 5/27/2020 Responded 2.26 12/11/2019 Ground improvement to strengthen the structural foundation of the soils would likely consist of a combination of excavation of unsuitable soils (such as peat soils), placement of compacted suitable and clean fill material to induce consolidation prior to final construction, and mechanically mixing of cement or similar materials to add soil strength.
+Jim Lorenzen 5/27/2020 Responded 2.26 12/11/2019 Barbara Barrigan- Parrilla Toxicity from soil strengthening, potential spread and impact on sloughs?
+Ground improvement to strengthen the structural foundation of the soils would likely consist of a combination of excavation of unsuitable soils (such as peat soils), placement of compacted suitable and clean fill material to induce consolidation prior to final construction, and mechanically mixing of cement or similar materials to add soil strength.
 None of these actions would result in introduction of contaminants to the soil or groundwater aquifer.
-Barbara Barrigan- Toxicity from soil strengthening, potential spread and impact Parrilla on sloughs?
-Andrew Finney 5/27/2020 Responded 2.27 12/11/2019 DWR will analyze potential air quality impacts and mitigation as part of the Barbara Barrigan- Air quality around port of Stockton from increased barge and EIR preparation.
-Parrilla train traffic?
-Gwen Buchholz 5/27/2020 Responded 2.28 12/11/2019 Barge traffic along the Sacramento River Deep Water Ship Channel and Stockton Deep Water Ship Channel would operate in accordance with the requirements of the U.S. Army Corps of Engineers and the Port of West Sacramento and Port of Stockton, respectively.
+Andrew Finney 5/27/2020 Responded 2.27 12/11/2019 Barbara Barrigan- Parrilla Air quality around port of Stockton from increased barge and train traffic?
+DWR will analyze potential air quality impacts and mitigation as part of the EIR preparation.
+Gwen Buchholz 5/27/2020 Responded 2.28 12/11/2019 David Gloski What are the anticipated waterway rules and process when DCA construction barges are on the waterways?
+Barge traffic along the Sacramento River Deep Water Ship Channel and Stockton Deep Water Ship Channel would operate in accordance with the requirements of the U.S. Army Corps of Engineers and the Port of West Sacramento and Port of Stockton, respectively.
 In addition, the barges and the associated tugboats would operate in accordance with requirements of the U.S. Coast Guard and the Division of Boating and Waterways of the California Department of Parks and Recreation.
 Notifications would be provided to the U.S. Coast Guard and local marinas.
-What are the anticipated waterway rules and process when David Gloski DCA construction barges are on the waterways?
-Jim Lorenzen 5/27/2020 Responded 2.29 12/11/2019 5,2,,2520 How the testing, drying, run-off and on-site management of General reusable tunnel material will work?
-Luke Miner For Future Discussion 2.30 12/11/2019 Specifics of tunneling process, machinery used, material The February 12, 2020 meeting includes a presentation that describes the - General derived and its treatment?
-Luke Miner 2/12/2020 Responded L General Specifies of the turneling process.
-2/12/2020 Responded
+Jim Lorenzen 5/27/2020 Responded 2.29 12/11/2019 General How the testing, drying, run-off and on-site management of reusable tunnel material will work?
+Covered in June SEC Meeting Materials Luke Miner Responded 2.30 12/11/2019 General Specifics of tunneling process, machinery used, material derived and its treatment?
+The February 12, 2020 meeting includes a presentation that describes the specifics of the tunneling process.
+Luke Miner 2/12/2020 Responded